purduesigbots/pros-docs/v5/api/c/adi_ext.rst

 ============ =============================================================================================================
  Parameters
 ============ =============================================================================================================
- port         The ADI port number (from 1-8, 'a'-'h', 'A'-'H') to initialize as a gyro multiplier   A scalar value that will be mutliplied by the gyro heading value
+ smart_port   The smart port number the ADI Expander is in adi_port     The ADI port number (from 1-8, 'a'-'h', 'A'-'H') to initialize as a gyro multiplier   A scalar value that will be mutliplied by the gyro heading value
 ============ =============================================================================================================